andyvroberts/banana/DimensionDesign.md

 |- |- |- |- |
 |Price |Amount | 1,750,000 |Sum, Avg, Min, Max, Count |

-Within the Land Registry Prices file, only the *Price* data element that matches this criteria.
+Within the Land Registry Prices file, only the *Price* element matches this criteria.
 And so this is our simple and single Fact.

 ### Non-Aggregating Facts
 Whilst it is certainly possible to create Dimensional models where the Fact cannot be aggregated, I would not recommend it.